Skip to Content

 We love that you can walk down a street without cars.
 The quiet adds to the charm this street has to offer.
 So, when you need a break from nature adventures in Valladolid, Calzada de los Frailes is a perfect choice!

-12. Visit the Convent of San Bernardino
+13. Visit the Convent of San Bernardino

-outside view of the Convent of San Bernardino in Valladolid.
-Mexico
+Convent of San Bernardino in Valladolid, Mexico

 You can visit the museum on the premises, and there is a massive park outside for children to run and play.